blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **because** I need to process "other" type of request manually

 ### US-07-3-07

 **As a** developper from an organization, using blindnet devkit

 **I want to** use only the capture interface component (from the HLA) to generate a json file for a request

-**because** this all I need, as I want to handle the file and import it to some other system
+**because** this is all I need, as I want to handle the file and import it to some other system

 ### US-07-3-08

 **As a** developper from an organization, using blindnet devkit

 **I want to** use the capture interface component and the data consumer interace component (from the HLA)